LOOK WHOSE TALKING!

 Information

-Take a moment to get to know our 2024 workshop presenters!
+Take a moment to get to know our 2025 workshop presenters!
 Workshop presenters at MAPS are just like yourself, adolescents and adolescent practitioners, who are looking to share their knowledge in the field.
-If you are interested in presenting a workshop at MAPS 2024, please submit a Call for Proposals.

 Tina Booth